 - This size can be linked together in a series to create momentum around a specific idea, campaign, or content plan.

-- This size is long enough to be printed—if you want to incur the expense.
+- The size is long enough to be printed—if you want to incur the expense.
 (Print publishing is now an add-on feature.)

-- This is a great vehicle to share vision or go in depth into a key idea.
+- This is a great vehicle to share vision or dive deep into a key idea.

 - This is a great alternative to a traditional book size, and the length makes it possible to produce new eBooks on a more regular basis and at a lower cost.
 (Consistency and frequency drive the digital publishing landscape.)

 - This is a great option for annual publications, vision campaigns, or thought leaders looking to establish their authority around a key issue or idea.

 The 30,000–50,000 Word eBook